fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * [ ] We need to look carefully at IWSAM that define op_Implicit and op_Explicit. @dsyme says: I've done "the right thing" in the code but we will need to test it.

+* [ ] Consider whether FSharp.Core should define log2, log2P1 etc.  If it's done it should use SRTP.
+Note these are based on the IEEE standard and that represents a max point of what we should have.

+* [ ] Consider factoring out self constraints and collections-of-constraints into separate RFCs.